Expurple/smawg/README.md

 ### **Missing essential features** (in progress):

-* A bunch of core mechanics: attacking, redeploying, rewarding, etc.
+* A lot of core concepts: maps, attacking, redeploying, rewarding...
-* Example JSONs with full sets of races and abilities, full maps, etc.
 * Implementation of unique race abilities.

 ### Future plans:

-* Better documentation for code and JSONs.
+* Installer, tests, better documentation for code and JSONs.
-* Add tests.
+* JSONs with full sets of races and abilities, original maps, etc.
 * Options for more machine-readable CLI output.
 * In-house AI and GUI examples.
 * Support for plugins with new ability types ???